AliceWreath/fire_red_tracker_project/README.md

 The bot reconnects automatically on disconnect, with exponential backoff from 2 seconds up to 60 seconds.
 The OAuth token is stored in plaintext in the TOML config — keep this file private.
 The `[twitch]` section works in both headless (`--ws-port`) and GUI modes.

+**Per-user Twitch bots** are also supported when user accounts are enabled.
+Any logged-in user can configure their own Twitch bot at `/integrations`.
+Each user's bot runs in an isolated background thread scoped to their own runs and slots, independent of the global `[twitch]` config.
+The user's config is stored in the `user_integrations` DB table and the thread is started/stopped via `PUT /api/me/integrations/twitch` and `DELETE /api/me/integrations/twitch`.

 #### Delivery mechanics

 ### Twitch Helix API integration